kingyiusuen/FOTS/README.md

 # FOTS: Fast Oriented Text Spotting with a Unified Network

 This is a Pytorch implementation of [FOTS: Fast Oriented Text Spotting with a Unified Network](https://arxiv.org/pdf/1801.01671.pdf).
-It is **incomplete** at the moment.
-I haven't trained the model yet and am still fixing bugs.
+The detection branch is basically done but I have not trained the model to verify its correctness since I have very limited computational resources.

 ## Model Architecture